About

 On Tisha B'Av, toward the evening, the Holy Temple was set on fire and destroyed.
 The fire burned for 24 hours.

-BUT HaShem upholds His Covenant with us even though we are wholly unworthy of it!
+HaShem upholds His Covenant with us, even though we are wholly unworthy of it!
 Jeremiah also promised that the Jewish people would one day return to Jerusalem and rebuild the Temple.
 That happened seventy years later.
-The Second Temple stood until the year 70 CE when it too was destroyed.
+The Second Temple stood until the year 70 CE, when it too was destroyed due to Jewish infighting and hypocrisy.

-Today a small portion of our Land has been restored to us.
+Today, a small portion of our Land has been restored to us as a secular state.
 About half of our people have returned Home to the Land.
-Many Jews again pray daily to HaShem that He would restore the Beit HaMikdash, the Third Holy Temple.
-That He would restore us to freedom and independence, and permit us once again to perform His Ancient Ways, and that He would send HaMashiach ben David to free us and rule over us.
-To this surely we of Beit Emunah will all say Amen!
+Many Jews today pray that HaShem will restore the Beit HaMikdash, restore our freedom and independence, and permit us to perform His Ancient Rites again.
+We pray He will send HaMashiach Ben David to free us and rule over us.
+To this, surely we of Beit Emunah will all say Amen!

 But... consider... why did HaShem order the destruction of the Second Temple?
 The Talmud tells us why at Yoma 9b: